coreos/coreos-assembler/docs/kola.md

 Kola is still under heavy development and it is expected that its interface will continue to change.

-By default, kola uses the `qemu-unprivileged` platform with the most recently built image (assuming it is run from within a CoreOS Assembler working directory).
+By default, kola uses the `qemu` platform with the most recently built image (assuming it is run from within a CoreOS Assembler working directory).

 1. TOC
 {:toc}